vitalab/vitalab.github.io/article/_posts/2022-10-07-ExplainableDisentangledRepresentations.md

 ![](/article/images/ExplainableDisentangledRepresentations/figure4.jpg)

 This is only mentioned in the supplementary materials, but their method's interpretability/performance trade-off is substantial.
-In the interpretable settings, the best accuracies they achieved was of 95% for the synthetic dataset and 55-60% for the OCT dataset.
+In the interpretable settings, the best accuracies they achieved were of 95% for the synthetic dataset and 55-60% for the OCT dataset.

 Using the same architecture, but allowing to finetune the encoder along with the MLP classification head (abandoning the